josephsenior/Grinta-Agent/tests/runtime/README.md

 ## Runtime Tests

-This folder contains integration tests that verify the functionality of OpenHands' runtime environments and their interactions with various tools and features.
+This folder contains integration tests that verify the functionality of Forge' runtime environments and their interactions with various tools and features.

 ### What are Runtime Tests?